Home Assistant Integrations Guide - Connect Every Device

 TONGOU Smart Switch with Metering

 TONGOU ZigBee circuit breakers bring hardware-level electrical control and real-time power metering to Home Assistant.
-The Connect TONGOU Switch to Home Assistant guide walks through ZigBee pairing, entity configuration, and building energy dashboards.
+The TONGOU smart switch setup guide walks through ZigBee pairing, entity configuration, and building energy dashboards.

 Adding your first integration requires a working Home Assistant installation and the device or account credentials for the service you want to connect.

-1. Open Settings and navigate to Devices & Services in the Home Assistant UI.
+- Open Settings and go to Devices & Services in the Home Assistant UI.

 For hardware-based integrations like ZigBee or Z-Wave, you need a compatible USB adapter connected to your Home Assistant server.
 Home Assistant supports Raspberry Pi, Home Assistant Green, Home Assistant Yellow, and generic x86/ARM Linux hosts.

 Use the Integrations page to monitor connection status, reload integrations without restarting HA, and view logged errors.
-The Developer Tools > States panel shows current entity values in real time, which helps diagnose why an automation is not triggering as expected.
+The Developer Tools > States panel shows current entity values in real time, which helps diagnose why an automation isn't triggering as expected.

 For zigbee mesh health, the ZHA integration provides a network visualization showing device connections and signal strength.
 Poor mesh coverage can be improved by adding ZigBee router devices (mains-powered plugs or switches) between the coordinator and end devices.